-Years ago, low mounds of golden creeping foliage anchored sandy dunes all along the southern coasts of Florida.
+Years ago, low mounds of golden, creeping foliage anchored in sandy dunes all along the southern coasts of Florida.
 This plant, Ernodea littoralis, became known as golden creeper.
-As coastal regions of Florida became developed by man, many of these native plants were removed and replaced with showier tropical plants that enhanced the resort-like atmosphere.
+As coastal regions of Florida became developed by man, many of these native plants were removed and replaced with showier, tropical plants that enhanced the resort-like atmosphere.
 Golden creeper is now listed as an endangered species in many areas of Florida.
 Continue reading to learn more about golden creeper plants.

 About Golden Creeper Plants

 Also known as beach creeper and coughbush, golden creeper is a low growing, deciduous shrub.
 It is native to Florida, the Bahamas, the Caribbean, Belize, and Honduras, where it is found growing wildly in sandy coastal areas.
 However, it has lost many of its native habitats in Florida.
 Golden creeper is hardy in zones 10 to 12 and grows in poor soils where little else can grow.
 Golden creeper is a sprawling, vine-like shrub that grows 1 to 3 feet (31-91 cm.) tall and 3 to 6 feet (1-2 m.) wide.
 The foliage is deep green to golden yellow depending on exposure.
 The plants bear small, inconspicuous, white, pink, orange, or red flowers sporadically throughout the year.
 When flowers fade, they produce small yellow to orange berries.
 The flowers and fruit provide food for many native butterflies, birds, and other wildlife.
 Many counties in southern Florida are now re-growing golden creeper plants in coastal areas in an effort to reclaim the natural Florida landscape and provide native food for its native creatures.

 How to Grow Golden Creeper in the Landscape